vincent-margiotta/dotfiles/README.md

 The linking mechanism is intentionally narrowly scoped.
 The following are true:

-* Will **not** link directories
-* Will **not** link more than one dotfile per invocation
-* Will remove the top-most directory from source files
+* Will convert all instances of the prefix `dot-` to `.`
 * Will create parent directories as necessary
+* Will link only one dotfile per invocation
+* Will link only regular files
+* Will link relative to the value the `$DOTFILE_TARGET` or `$HOME` environment variabes
 * Will overwrite existing links
-* Will convert all instances of the prefix `dot-` to `.`
-* Will link relative to the value the $HOME environment variable (for now)
+* Will remove the top-most directory the filepath

 Suppose your repository looks like the following: